 Born in Salford, Wes first came to national attention as the 9th host of BBC Radio 1’s prestigious Top 40 chart show with almost 3 million listeners.
 He also regularly sat in for early breakfast, Scott Mills and Chris Moyles.
 The breakfast show at Galaxy Manchester (now Capital Manchester) followed where he won various awards, including a Sony.
-For the last decade he has been a voice on BBC Radio 4 Extra.
+For over a decade he has been a voice on BBC Radio 4 Extra.

 On television, Wes has appeared on Never Mind the Buzzcocks and Top of the Pops, while his voice has featured in The Brit Awards, Top of the Pops, An Audience with Take That, Live 8 – and, not forgetting, in the Richard Curtis film Love Actually.